 "We would gladly accept the kind offer," she declared.
 "But tomorrow we have to finish what was started long ago."

-And with a painful pang Yuugi was reminded and realized that this would be the last night he would share with Atemu, his mou hitori no boku, former pharaoh of Egypt.
+And with a painful pang Yuugi was reminded and realised that this would be the last night he would share with Atemu, his mou hitori no boku, former pharaoh of Egypt.
 Suddenly the walk to the camp of the caravan caused his heart to feel heavier, destroying the happy feeling of looking forward to a wonderful night of fun.